ShanGor/lan-share/requirements/lan-transfer-requirements.md

 - `HEARTBEAT/ACK`: optional; used for reliability/keepalive (see Reliability).

 ## Reliability and Ordering (UDP)
-- Implement sliding-window acknowledgements:
+- Implement pull-based acknowledgements:
-  - Up to 16 chunks per file may be in flight at once (default).
-Each chunk must receive an ACK (taskId + fileId + chunkSeq) before it leaves the window; when the oldest chunk is ACKed, the next chunk is transmitted.
+  - Receiver issues `CHUNK_REQUEST` per needed chunk; sender transmits only when requested.
+Missing or delayed chunks are re-requested after a timeout (default 2 seconds).
-  - Retransmit unacked chunks after a timeout (configurable) with capped retries.
-Receiver tracks missing sequences via bitmap and requests retransmission if a `FILE_SEND_DONE` arrives before all chunks are ACKed.
+  - Receiver tracks missing sequences via bitmap and requests retransmission if any requested chunks are still outstanding when the file should be complete.
 - Retransmission timeouts and max retries should be configurable (defaults reasonable for LAN).
 - Ensure in-order reassembly per file; drop duplicates.
 - Handle out-of-order delivery.